W. W. Norton & Company is seeking an enthusiastic, energetic, and

 - Advise Editorial, Production, Sales, and Marketing about the ways

-media editorial, marketing, production, quality assurance and other
+for use by media editorial, marketing, production, quality assurance

 - Design and assist with internal and external training on the